baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 On June 30, 2015, Baltimore City Mayor Stephanie Rawlings Blake announced plans to undertake[a formal review for Baltimore’s Confederate statues](http://mayor.baltimorecity.gov/news/press-releases/2015-06-30-mayor-rawlings-blake-announces-review-baltimore%E2%80%99s-confederate-statues).
 The Mayor announced this move in direct response to growing protests against the public display of Confederate flags and monuments throughout the country in the wake of the June 17, 2015 mass shooting at Emanuel African Methodist Episcopal Church in downtown Charleston, South Carolina.
 This study seeks to support the city’s review and informed public participation in the review process by exploring the historic context for the four Confederate monuments identified by the city’s special commission and the role of Confederate memory in Baltimore and Maryland more broadly.

 This study explores the contemporary context for the erection of these monuments between 1887 and 1948—a period during which policies and programs endorsing racial segregation and discrimination received broad support from many white voters and elected officials in Baltimore and Maryland.
-This focus builds on the past two decades of historical scholarship that has illustrated how the theme of the “Lost Cause” shaped Civil War public memory during the late 19th and early 20th century and the relationship of Confederate memory to race and politics on a national scale.
+This focus builds on the past two decades of historical scholarship that has illustrated how the theme of the "Lost Cause" shaped Civil War public memory during the late 19th and early 20th century and the relationship of Confederate memory to race and politics on a national scale.

 We organized this study chronologically from the Civil War up through the present.
 Given the broad scope of this topic, we expect that this document may be incomplete or unclear at points.
 We welcome comments, questions and criticisms and plan to continue revising and improving this study in the future.